 Read a book: Turn off the news.
 Put down the phone.
 Pick up this book.
 High Vibrational Beauty: Recipes & Rituals for Radical Self Care is chock full of DIY recipes (for everything from matcha face masks to homemade granola), gorgeous photographs, and actually-executable advice, this pretty tome reads like your cool herbalist friends took over Seventeen magazine.
 In short: just the dose of helpful honesty and cheeky levity we need when the sun goes down at 4pm.

 Take a bath: Never underestimate the restorative power of hot water (and the literal time spent luxuriating in your skin behind closed doors, amongst steam and scent... safely away from the potent powers of electrical outlets and the onslaught of light and information that are so often plugged into them).
-Have sweet soap, a scrubby brush, a nubby towel, and a rich and luscious, tactile bathing oil on hand and this ritual gets taken way farther away than Calgon.
+Have sweet soap, a scrubby brush, a sweet towel, and a rich and luscious, tactile body oils on hand and this ritual gets taken way farther away than Calgon.

 Light a candle: Take a breath, strike a match, say a prayer, a mantra, a blessing, a benediction.
 Give thanks for the sweet smell of beeswax and the wonder of bees, for warmth and home, for the triumph of truth and the existence of beauty.
 Nurture yourself as you nurture a flame, for it is light and so are you.